.jpg)

 Overview

-In this course, students will engage with the dialogue between European and world history which has spurred these developments, and use transnational and postcolonial approaches to examine key themes cutting across the modern period.
-Interrogating core concepts of modernity, the state, knowledge, identity and power in a variety of contexts, students will gain a deep and critical understanding of crucial forces driving the history of the modern world, and a range of methods of studying them.
+History Beyond the Nation State is the core course for students interested in modern European and global history.
+Students will engage with diverse approaches towards European and global history.
+We will use transnational and postcolonial approaches to examine key themes cutting across the modern period.
+Interrogating core concepts such as modernity, the state, knowledge, identity and power in a variety of contextsStudents will gain a deep and critical understanding of crucial forces driving the history of the modern world, and a range of methods of studying them.

 1) Approaches and Methodologies

-What methods have historians used to write history outside of national and state frameworks?
+What are the methods to write history outside of national and state frameworks?
 How and why did these approaches emerge and what problems and advantages do they pose?

 2) Subjects and Scales